Friday, November 2, 2012

 Mini Queso Burgers On Pretzel Buns

 I found this recipe over in the Land of All Things Great and Wonderful, also known as Pinterest.
-We actually had these way back during the Super Bowl and the blog sat in my drafts just waiting...
+We actually had these during the Super Bowl and the blog sat in my drafts just waiting...

 So here is it's turn to shine!
 These are really good and, like in the photo from pinterest (they didn't make it to pose for pictures), we topped it with a small piece of bacon ...
 Perfect!